makendon/test-eleventy/src/pages/about.md

 eleventyNavigation:
   key: About
 ---
-I am a cat :cat:
+I am a cat :cat: :crown: